rohanasif/chatcraftai/tests/README.md

-# ChatCraftAI Backend Tests
+# ChatCraftAI Tests

-This directory contains comprehensive tests for the ChatCraftAI backend application.
-The tests are organized to cover all major components including authentication, conversations, messages, invitations, middleware, and services.
+This directory contains comprehensive tests for the ChatCraftAI application, covering both backend and frontend components.
+The tests are organized to cover all major components including authentication, conversations, messages, invitations, middleware, services, and frontend components.

 ## Test Structure